Webinar | May.13.2021 | 3pm - 4pm (Eastern Daylight Time)Online Webinar

 MCLE Credit is pending.

-Sheryl Koval Garko is an experienced trial lawyer who focuses on intellectual property litigation.
+Sheryl Koval Garko is an experienced trial lawyer who focuses on high-stakes intellectual property litigation.
 Clients hire Sheryl for her creative, strategic, business-focused advice enriched by her extensive courtroom experience and working knowledge of a wide range of technologies.

 Sheryl honed her skills in high profile, precedent setting cases.
 She represented New Balance at trial in the International Trade Commission in the successful defense of trade dress claims brought by Nike/Converse in a case that IP Law360 named it the top trademark ruling of 2016.
 Sheryl also represented Aereo against the major U.S. television networks in defense of its novel, industry-disrupting system for providing internet access to over-the-air broadcast television.
 That case ultimately went to the Supreme Court, which addressed copyright law issues of first impression.

 Having prepared countless cases for trial, Sheryl has a clear understanding of the importance of identifying litigation strategy early on to direct the case in a cost- effective and efficient manner.
 Sheryl also leverages her wealth of experience to counsel clients on strategies to protect intellectual property when avoiding litigation is a strategic business priority.

 Having also litigated a number of patent cases throughout her career, she brings to each matter a unique understanding of the intersection of copyright, trademark, trade secret and patent law.
 A superb communicator, she is able to explain diverse areas of complex technology to a judge or jury.